Six Flags

 The Planet Snoopy themed area at Dorney Park.

 The Six Flags brand is licensed to the Qiddiya Investment Company for Six Flags Qiddiya City, a park that Six Flags operates and manages.[2]
-Additionally, EPR Properties retains access to use the Six Flags brands at the seven parks that it will acquire from Six Flags for the rest of 2026.[d]
+Additionally, EPR Properties retains access to use the Six Flags brands at the parks it has acquired from Six Flags for the 2026 season.[69]

 Other in-park partnerships include food vendors such as Blue Bunny Ice Cream, Coca-Cola, Frito-Lay, The Icee Company, and Mars Inc.[95][96] Six Flags maintains multiple partnerships with on-ride photo vendors, with Pomvom operating at legacy Six Flags parks,[97] Colorvision International at most legacy Cedar Fair parks,[98] and Kaman's Art Shoppes at Dorney Park, Michigan's Adventure, and Valleyfair.[99]
 The company's technology provider is Accesso, utilizing the Accesso Passport ticketing suite for e-commerce.[100]